 The shower/tub combo wasn’t that bad … but it still had to go!

 Everything had to go!
-Once I had my remodeling idea and timeline we began the demo.
+Once we had the remodeling idea and timeline we began the demo.
 I wanted to have the bathroom mostly done by Belle’s 4th birthday party which fell at the end of April.

 So in late March we hired a guy named Kevin to do the shower/bath demo, re-install the plumbing and install the enamel bathtub we picked out at Lowes.